httpwg/http2-spec/draft.md

 purely anonymous TLS cipher suites), cannot be used for "https" URIs.

-# Persisting use of TLS {#http-tls}
+# Persisting Use of TLS {#http-tls}

-Note: this is a very rough take on an approach that would provide a limited form of protection against downgrade attack.
-It's unclear at this point whether the additional effort (and modest operational cost), is worthwhile.
+Editors' Note: this is a very rough take on an approach that would provide a limited form of protection against downgrade attack.
+It's unclear at this point whether the additional effort (and modest operational cost) is worthwhile.

-Two factors ensure that active attacks are trivial to mount:
+The mechanism described in this specification is trival to mount an active attack against, for two
+reasons:

 - A client that doesn't perform authentication an easy victim of server impersonation, through man-in-the-middle attacks.